 For MSci students, the fourth and final year involves advanced taught modules and the major MSci research project.
 The results of many MSci projects are of publishable quality, and some are published in peer-reviewed academic journals.
-MSci projects vary hugely from student to student, and may involve almost any combination of laboratory experiment, computer simulation, theory and practical work.
-An MSci project will develop your highlevel transferable skills in scientific research, synthesis, analysis, collaboration and project management, help you to master some advanced techniques, technologies and ideas, and expose you to rigours of solving real difficult scientific and technical problems in a finite time.
+MSci projects vary hugely from student to student, and may involve almost any combination of fieldwork, laboratory experiment, computer simulation, theory and practical work.
+An MSci project will develop your high-level transferable skills in scientific research, synthesis, analysis, collaboration and project management, help you to master some advanced techniques, technologies and ideas, and expose you to rigours of solving real difficult scientific and technical problems in a finite time.
+The MSci-year is completed by an advanced geological field trip that seeks to understand the structure, evolution and processes occurring within an actively forming and deforming mountain belt; recently this field trip has been run in the Italian Apennines.